AdobeDocs/analytics.en/help/components/dimensions/first-touch-detail.md

 If you want to set this dimension to a specific value, the following steps are required:

-* Make sure that the desired dimension value is in a hit attribute or custom variable.
+* Make sure that the desired dimension item is in a hit attribute or custom variable.
 * Set a Marketing channel processing rule that contains the desired criteria for the hit.
 * Select the desired dropdown value under [!UICONTROL Set the channel's value] within the Marketing channel processing rule.
 * The visitor's hit to your site must match the criteria outlined in the Marketing channel processing rule _and_ must be the first marketing channel value to do so in the visitor's engagement period.

 If a subsequent hit matches criteria under a different Marketing channel, this dimension is not overwritten with the new marketing channel.

-## Dimension values
+## Dimension items

-Dimension values depend on the channel value dropdown.
-For example, if you set the channel's value to 'Page URL', dimension values include page URLs on your site.
-If you set the channel's value to Referring domain, dimension values include domains that visitors clicked through to get to your site.
-This dimension aggregates all detail dimension values, regardless of which channel they are in.
+Dimension items depend on the channel value dropdown.
+For example, if you set the channel's value to 'Page URL', dimension items include page URLs on your site.
+If you set the channel's value to Referring domain, dimension items include domains that visitors clicked through to get to your site.
+This dimension aggregates all detail dimension items, regardless of which channel they are in.

 Adobe recommends setting channel values related to the marketing channel for insight around channel details.